jesse-wright-reasoning-honours/project-proposal/README.md

  - Implement reasoners in `C++` and use [`C++` addons](https://nodejs.org/api/addons.html) to invoke these engines from inside a comunica actor.

 ### Modularisation of Reasoners
- - For all of the reasoners developed throughout our work (both existing and novel), identify core compoenents (e.g. Rule Filtering, Rule Ordering, and enable custom wiring of these components using an Actor-Bus model with [Components.js](https://componentsjs.readthedocs.io/en/latest/)).
+ - For all of the reasoners developed throughout our work (both existing and novel), identify core compoenents (e.g. Rule Filtering, Rule Ordering, Rule Evaluation etc.) and enable custom wiring of these components using an Actor-Bus model with [Components.js](https://componentsjs.readthedocs.io/en/latest/)).

+### Beyond OWL2Reasoning
+ - Implement [stream reasoning](http://streamreasoning.org/slides/2016/10/rsp2016_01_rsp-introduction.pdf) and reasoning on time series data.
+ - Implement [RDF*](https://w3c.github.io/rdf-star/cg-spec/editors_draft.html) Reasoning - we note that such features are blocked [until RDF* is supported by Comunica](https://github.com/comunica/comunica/issues/594).

 ## Stage 3